peercoin/docs/app/assets/docs/004-peercoin-foundation.md

 ## Funding

 To accomplish its mission The Foundation raises funds from donations.
-It is a non-profit and works within the budget set by the generosity of the Peercoin community. to the multi-signature address: `p92W3t7YkKfQEPDb7cG9jQ6iMh7cpKLvwK`<sup>[5.2](#footnote-5.2)</sup>
+It is a non-profit and works within the budget set by the generosity of the Peercoin community.<sup>[5.2](#footnote-5.2)</sup>

 ## Board of Directors